Maamul

 Healthy Maamoul Recipe

-If you’re looking for a healthier version of this heavily “butterized” (lol) pastry, it’s simple.
-You opt for a less crumbly dough and use a healthier oil option instead of butter.
-But, keep in mind the dough will be softer and more bread-like instead of cookie-like.
-Also, you can use less sugar or a sugar substitute of your choice.
-Finally, you can opt out of the powdered sugar sprinkle at the end before serving.
-Oh, and stick to a date or fruit paste filling!
+If you’re looking for a healthier version of this heavily “butterized” pastry, it’s simple.
+You can opt for a less crumbly dough and use a healthier oil option instead of butter.
+But, keep in mind, the dough will be softer and more bread-like instead of cookie-like.

 Filling